edvbld/jdk/README.md

 # Welcome to the JDK!

-For build instructions, please see the
+For build instructions please see the
 [online documentation](https://openjdk.java.net/groups/build/doc/building.html),
 or either of these files: